alitsaberi/slumber/configs/instructions/session_preparation.md

 ### 2.2 If it is the first use

+- Gently pull the old patch off the EEG headband, and take a fresh patch.

+- To apply the fresh patch to the headband, line up the snaps and press them together until you hear **4 distinct clicks**.
+No need to worry about the direction.

+- Give the patch a **gentle tug** to ensure all four snaps are securely in place.
+If any snap is loose, reattach it before use.

-- Reomve the plastic film
+- Reomve the plastic film.

 - Remove the white stickers that cover the areas other than the gels.

 - You can throw away the white stickers, but make sure to keep the plastic film in a safe place — you’ll need it later to protect the gels.

-### 2.3 If you need to change the patch

-1. **Remove the old patch** – Gently pull it off the EEG headband.

-2. **Prepare the new patch** – Take a fresh patch and carefully remove the plastic film.
-Keep the film in a safe place — you’ll need it later to protect the gels.

-3. **Attach the patch** – Line up the snaps and press them together until you hear **4 distinct clicks**.
-No need to worry about the direction.

-4. **Double-check the attachment** – Give the patch a **gentle tug** to ensure all four snaps are securely in place.
-If any snap is loose, reattach it before use.

 ### 3. Prepare the Laptop